isfttr/ArchLabs_on_MacBook/README.md

     shoul try `mailspring` that has a nice gui and works fine with gmail in this computer.
-- **Wireless**: I know for a fact that this machine supports 5GHz wifi but I ran `iwlist freq` and it only shows 2.4GHz.
+- **Wireless**: I know for a fact that this machine supports 5GHz wifi because I used multiple times on MacOS and it was fine.
+Actually, first ArchLabs installation it was using a 5GHz network with no problem.
+But I ran `iwlist freq` and it only shows 2.4GHz.
 As of the time of this writing, I don't have a clue on how to make it recognize 5GHz wifi.
+Another problem that is ocurring on this other wifi, is that it is not connecting to the internet even though it is showing in the list when using `nmcli connection show`.
+It will not connect through the `nmcli` command nor through the `dmenu` alternative - actually the same thing.
+I don't know if the two problems are related.

 ## Quick fixes